IT Admin Trashes Railroad Company's Network Before He Leaves - Slashdot

 He was rude enough, but didn't sufficiently back up his hypothesis that his boss was a myopic, micromanaging, misanthropic asshole.

-I think this was probably supposed to be "inappropriate" language, rather than "inadequate"

-whaddya wanna bet (Score:2)
+whaddya wanna bet (Score:3)

 First off they didn't revoke his access keys immediately after firing him/letting him resign - for INSUBORDINATION of all things